 Dr. Janice M. Gamble returned as principal in 2010-2015.
 The "Legacy" continues with each one of us...

 Mr. Allen Keels, a C E Murray graduate, served as principal 2015-2017.
 The “Legacy” continues…

 Ms. Tamekia Morant, a C E Murray Graduate, served as principal 2017-18.

 Dr. Gwendolyn Harris, began serving in 2017 as principal until present.

-Today, C E Murray Middle School has 187 students who excel Academically, In Athletics, and Fine Arts.
+Today, C E Murray Middle/High School has 406 students who excel Academically, In Athletics, and Fine Arts.